-The five innovation areas for Solidaridad are described in more detail below: Climate Change, Digital Solutions, Gender & Inclusivity, Impact Investment and Sustainable Landscapes Management
+The five innovation areas for Solidaridad are described in more detail below: Climate and Landscape Innovation, Digital Solutions, Gender Inclusivity, Impact Investment and Sustainable Landscapes Management

 2. Digital Solutions

 Solidaridad is using information and telecommunication technologies to bring the speed and scale that systemic change demands.
 Solidaridad developed a digital platform that enables cost-effective scaling up of technical assistance and business intelligence, as an innovative way to include producers in sustainable agriculture for the generations to come.

 At producer level, Solidaridads digital solutions support farmers to continuously improve by providing access to information on best agricultural practices, in a friendly audio-visual format and right when they need it.
 The use of digital solutions in agriculture also enables cooperatives, sourcing companies and other agricultural organizations to align objectives and support activities based on reliable data and conduct activities in synergy, pooling resources and insights.

 To learn more, visit Farming Solution, a mobile application that fosters farmers’ autonomy to identify, plan improvements and monitor progress on their farms over time.

 - Access to information for continuous improvement